Milestones

 ASCII Mandelbrot fractal computed by Duktape

-An ASCII Mandelbrot set, 40x20 characters, 80 iterations per pixel, computed entirely in JavaScript by Duktape on a PowerPC G3 running Mac OS 9.
-The fractal that proved a 1998 machine can run a modern scripting language.
+An ASCII Mandelbrot set, 40x20 characters, 80 iterations per pixel, computed entirely in JavaScript on a PowerPC G3 running Mac OS 9 — by Duktape, the engine of that first night in April 2026.
+The fractal that proved a 1998 machine can run a scripting language at all.
+The browser runs macQJS today.

 What's Next